salminenh/studentmenu/README.md

 Due to late information about the project work and tight schedule (!), the project group just tries to implement the application as fast as possible without using any methods like scrum, etc.

-Used technology for the application as back-end server is Node.js and the web application framework is Express.js.
+Application will be made with Node.js as back-end technology and Express.js as web-application framework.

 The example application, that uses the implemented API, will be made by using HTML5, CSS3 and possibly AngularJS if needed.